CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/single-server-without-ha/application-server/add-backup-to-application.md

 ---
 title: "Add Scheduled Backup To Application Server"
 linkTitle: "Add Scheduled Backup To Application Server"
-description: "Information about backing up the application server."
+description: "Information about adding a scheduled backup to the application server."
 weight: 40
 ---